libnonius/nonius/README.md

 The library itself is header-only, so you don't have to build anything.
 It requires a C++11 capable compiler; it was tested with GCC 4.8.1, clang 3.4, and VC++ 18.0.
+Most development takes place in the `devel` branch with GCC with clang.
+The `msvc` branch tracks the latest successfully tested revision on VC++ and the `stable` branch tracks the latest revision that was tested successfully on all three compilers.

 It depends on [Boost] for a few mathematical functions, for some string algorithms, and, in VC++, for the timing functions as well.
 Boost.Chrono is not a header-only library, but since it is only used with VC++ everything gets linked automatically without intervention.